 - Binge Eating Disorder - when a person feels compelled to overeat large amounts of food in a short space of time.

-Watch these videos on the NHS Choices to understand more about life with anorexia or bulimia and see how sufferers have overcome their illnesses.
+There are videos on NHS Choices to help you understand more about life with anorexia or bulimia and see how sufferers have overcome their illnesses.

 3 Getting help for an eating disorder